ferencek/cms-MyAnalysis-MyAnalyzer/doc/README.txt

          ...

-         In such a case, you might find it more convenient to keep your code in a separate location and create a symbolic link to the version of the analysis code you would like to be used:
+         In such a case, you might find it more convenient to keep your code in a separate location and create a link to the version of the analysis code you would like to be used:

-         ln -sf /...fullPath.../MyAnalyzer_ver1.cc src/MyAnalyzer.cc
+         ln -f /...fullPath.../MyAnalyzer_ver1.cc  src/MyAnalyzer.cc

 4) Compile the code:

    scram b -j4

-5) Make appropriate changes to the Python configuration file and run the code:
+5) Run the code:

    cd test/
+   cmsRun myAnalyzerExample_cfg.py

+   NOTE: If you end up having multiple versions of the analysis code, you will presumably also
+         have multiple versions of the cut file and the Python configuration file

+         cutFile_ver1.txt
+         myAnalyzer_cfg_ver1.py
+         cutFile_ver2.txt
+         myAnalyzer_cfg_ver2.py
+         cutFile_ver3.txt
+         myAnalyzer_cfg_ver3.py
+         ...

+         You can then create symbolic links to the version of the cut file and the Python configuration file

+         ln -sf /...fullPath.../cutFile_ver1.txt  cutFile.txt
-   cmsRun myAnalyzer_cfg.py
+         ln -sf /...fullPath.../myAnalyzer_cfg_ver1.txt  myAnalyzer_cfg.py

+         and use those to run your analysis code.

 More details: